uwescience/myria-docs/index.markdown

 ## Part 1: Learning about the Myria stack

-For a short overall view of Myria as a cloud service and a big data management system, see our demo [paper](http://myria.cs.washington.edu/publications/Halperin_Myria_demo_SIGMOD_2014.pdf).
+For a short overview of Myria as a cloud service and a big data management system, see our demo [paper](http://myria.cs.washington.edu/publications/Halperin_Myria_demo_SIGMOD_2014.pdf).

 ## Part 2:  Getting the source code